A good night’s sleep is hard to come by these days.

 The Bottom Line

-Using a sleep tracking app is an easy way to start seeing trends in your sleep patterns.
+Using sleep tracker apps is an easy way to start seeing trends in your sleep patterns.
 Take your data with a grain of salt, though.
-If the sleep tracker app is only measuring sleep based on mobile device activity, it is missing a massive picture of your overall sleep.
+If the sleep tracker app only measures sleep based on mobile device activity, it lacks a massive portion of your overall sleep.

-In an era where tension is rising and sleep-related disorders are common, technology, if used correctly, can come to your aid.
-Don’t neglect health habits and lifestyle changes though, and try to keep a sleep mask around.
+In an era where tension is rising, and sleep-related disorders are common, technology, if used correctly, can come to your aid.
+Don’t neglect health habits and lifestyle changes, though; try to keep a sleep mask around.
 You’d be surprised how much ambient light will affect your Z’s.

 Source one.